This guide was updated in June 2024.

 Coney Island Brewery (Scott Lynch)

-For something more mainstream, the newish Coney Island Brewing Co. flagship over by Maimonides Park has a huge outdoor patio, at least a dozen locally-made beers on tap (which you can check out in flights of four), plus a menu of bar-food favorites like burgers, wings, and nachos.
+For something more mainstream, the newish Coney Island Brewing Co. flagship over by Maimonides Park has a huge outdoor patio, at least a dozen locally-made beers on tap (which you can check out in flights of four), and a menu of bar-food favorites like burgers, wings, and nachos.

 The Brooklyn Cyclones at Maimonides Park